Marina Azyabina

-Marina Azyabina (Марина Азябина; born 15 June 1963) is a retired Russian hurdler who competed in the 100 metres hurdles.
+Marina Eduardovna Azyabina (Марина Азябина; born 15 June 1963) is a retired Russian hurdler who competed in the 100 metres hurdles.
 Her personal best was 12.47 seconds, achieved in June 1992 in Moscow.
 She was a silver medallist for Russia at the 1993 World Championships in Athletics and later won a bronze medal at the 1994 Goodwill Games in Saint Petersburg.
 She competed for the Soviet Union before its dissolution, winning gold in the hurdles at the 1991 Summer Universiade.

 At national level she was the 1993 winner at the Russian Athletics Championships, and also won at the 1992 CIS Athletics Championships.